Professional Networking in Nursing

-- Bring Business Cards: Keep extra business cards easily accessible in a case.
+Bring Business Cards: Keep extra business cards easily accessible.
 This allows you to quickly give someone your contact information.
 You also appear professional and prepared for the event.
-People may keep your business cards in the case of future opportunities, whereas names and numbers typed into a mobile can be forgotten.

 NurseJournal.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 Are you ready to earn your online nursing degree?

 Resources and articles written by professionals and other nurses like you.